ndkhaivn/orbiscrm/pages/orbiscrm.faq/faq.dashboard_report.md

         <div class="panel-heading">
             <h4 class="panel-title">
                 <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#what-shows-in-dashboard-page">
-                What shows in Dashboard Page?
+                What shows in the Dashboard Page?
                 </a>
             </h4>
         </div>